pythonarcade/arcade/doc/advanced/texture_atlas.rst

 Arcade has a global default texture atlas stored in ``window.ctx.default_atlas``.
-This is an instance of :py:class:`arcade.ArcadeContext` where the low level rendering api is accessed (OpenGL).
+This is an instance of :py:class:`arcade.ArcadeContext` where the low level rendering API is accessed (OpenGL).

 Custom Atlas
 ------------